ruifelixpereira/iot-lab-data-explorer/README.md

 .alter database ['iot'] policy streamingingestion enable
 ```

-You neeed to create a table hold the ingested data.
+You need to create a table to hold the ingested data.
 Navigate to the ADX cluster, click on the "Query" button and execute the following KQL commands:

 ```kql
 .create table SensorData (